sjbylo/container-workshop/07-probes-and-self-healing/README.md

 oc get pod -owide | grep vote-app.*Running
 ```

-Select one of the pod's IP addresses.
-And run this command:
+Select one of the pod's IP addresses and run this command to cause the applicaton to fail:

 ```
 curl 10.1.5.51:8080/fail